 Sadly, our friendship was never the same after that.

-To add insult to injury, two weeks back from Spring Break, I found out the friend I went to Florida with hooked up with hockey guy one night.
-I wasn’t seeing him at the time, so he could be with whoever he wanted, and to be fair, he didn’t know she was my friend from home.
-When we started college, we ventured out and made lots of new friends, but had started hanging out together again sporadically (but she knew I dated him on and off), so I really had no reason to not date him.
+To add insult to injury, two weeks back from spring break, I found out the friend I went to Florida with hooked up with hockey guy one night.
+I wasn’t seeing him at the time, so he could be with whomever he wanted, and to be fair, he didn’t know she was my friend from home.
+When we started college, we ventured out and made lots of new friends, but had just started hanging out together again sporadically (but she knew I dated him on and off), so I really had no reason to not date him.
 BUT, somehow, that put an ick factor on dating him again.
 I tried, but whenever I was with him, all I could think of was the two of them humping in a drunken stupor..and it skeeved me.

 The thought of being back in North Jersey without him made me sick to my stomach.
 SO, I called him….